 Most firms will now ask you to apply via a bespoke online application process, and some may also ask for submissions of written descriptive work.
 You may be tempted to fire off as many of these applications to as many varied firms as possible.
 However, you will generally need to research each firm to make sure that your approach is correctly tailored to their practice, the type of work they take on and their clients – exhausting!
 Better to therefore think about what you want from a firm before committing metaphorical pen to paper, as it is always quality, not quantity, that matters most when submitting applications.
 In this respect, firms will usually try and help you out a bit on their websites by describing some typical aspects of working life there.

 Details matter!
-You are applying to join those who excel at language and attention to detail – do not underestimate how much your use of spelling and grammar will affect your first impression.
+You are applying to join those who excel at language and attention to detail – never underestimate how much your use of spelling and grammar will affect your first impression.

 It can be hard to portray oneself as unique on paper without sounding a little ‘out there’.
 This is a recruitment jungle where it can seem all about the academics, but don’t be fooled.
 It’s true that you need to be super capable – we are looking for people that excel at science, can put together logical and articulate prose, grapple with the pace of change and invention, formulate coherent and future-proof arguments, as well as get along with clients to build and retain business.